 The Transitional Financial Assistance (TFA) is a one-time, direct payment from the federal government of Canada to Ukrainians through the Canada-Ukraine Authorization for Emergency Travel (CUAET) to meet their immediate and essential needs as they settle in Canada.
+Eligible adults (18)

-Eligible adults (18 years and older at the time of the transitional financial assistance application) will receive a direct deposit of CA \$3,000 each, and CA \$1,500 per child (17 years and under at the time of the transitional financial assistance application) into their Canadian bank account.
-Applications must be submitted online by visiting the transitional financial assistance website.
+years and older) will receive a direct deposit of CA \$3,000 each, and CA \$1,500 per child (17 years and under) into their Canadian bank account.
+Applications must be submitted online by visiting the transitional financial assistance (TFA) website.